 Safety in all its operations is one of Gran Tierra’s highest priorities.

 To ensure safety is front of mind for all employees and contractors, the company systematically assesses risks and acts to eliminate or reduce areas of concern.
 It also implements proven safety management systems, procedures and tools with the goal of reducing accident and injury rates to zero.
-As a result, in 2017, GTE achieved a record low injury rate even as the company intensified its exploration and development activities.
+As a result, GTE maintained a low injury frequency rate in 2018, even as the company intensified its exploration and development activities.

 Gran Tierra has a simple objective with regard to safety: ensure that no one gets hurt as a consequence of our operations.
 To achieve that goal the company will systematically assess risks and take actions to eliminate or reduce areas of safety concern, including: